End-to-End Research Design

 This is indeed the case with my work on the sweat bath, Los Sapos, at the site of Xultun, Guatemala. |

 "Discoveries" at Los SaposDuring the second season of excavation at this Early Classic period (200–550 CE) Maya sweat bath, I encountered a large offering in front of the doorway.
 I was fortunate to have Dr. Ashley Sharpe from the Smithsonian Tropical Research Institute join me in the early analysis as we identified commonalities in the offered animals and the iconography present on the structure's exterior.
 A few years later, we were joined by my former student, Elizabeth Hannigan, who analyzed the human remains.
-Additionally, I analyzed ceramics and employed the data to reconstructing burning events and deposit assemble.
+Additionally, I analyzed ceramics and employed the data to reconstructing burning events and deposit assemblage.

 |